robrwo/Plack-Middleware-Statsd/README.md

    catch_errors => \&handle_errors;
 ```

-This is disable by default, which means that no metrics will be logged
+This is disabled by default, which means that no metrics will be logged
 if there is a fatal error.

 Added in v0.5.0.